ST10474729-NithilanPadayachee/Christoffelp2/README.md

 Christoffel P2 - Christoffel App with Barsita Bliss Menu Project Overview
-Barista Bliss is a React Native mobile application for managing a cafe menu system.
+Barista Bliss is a React Native mobile application for managing a restuarant menu system.
 Built with TypeScript and React Navigation, the app allows users to browse menu items, add new items, filter selections, and view category averages.
-Technology Stack

 React Native
 TypeScript